Jumble (cookie)

 Jumbles are simple butter cookies made with a basic recipe of flour, sugar, eggs, and butter.
-They can be flavored with vanilla, anise, or caraway seed used for flavoring, or other flavoring can be used like almond.
+They can be flavored with vanilla, anise, caraway seed, or other flavoring like almond.
 They were formerly often made in the form of rings or rolls.

 Jumbles were widespread, specifically because they travelled well, thanks to their very dense, hard nature.
 They could be stored for up to a year without becoming too stale.
 Because of their density, they were sometimes twisted into knots before baking, in order to make them easier to eat, generating knots as another common name.

 Jumbles were traditionally shaped in intricate loop or knot patterns, usually of rolled out dough.
 Early flavouring agents were aniseed, coriander, caraway seeds and rosewater.
 Later, especially in the United States, jumbles referred to a thin crisp cake or cookie using lemon-peel as a flavoring agent.

 Terminology

 Jumbles and cookies are very similar, and sometimes a jumble may be called a cookie, but cookie is a broader term for any small flat cake, used for small cakes as well as crisp ones, while jumbles are usually of the crisp variety.

 A 1907 recipe for jumbles describes their texture as "crisp like snaps".
 The dough should be "so thin after rolling and cutting out, that one can almost see through them".
 The only moisture in the recipe is the creamed butter and "a scant cupful of milk or enough to make a stiff dough about like pie crust".